Natalia del mar: Plot

 After Mirtha's death, Natalia has no choice but to move to Playa Esperanza to live with her grandfather, Jacinto (Fernando Flores), and her half-siblings, Rosarito (Juliette Pardau), who is blind since birth, and Domingo (Christian McGaffney).
 Upon her return, Natalia reunites with Luis Manuel, whom she has known since childhood, and they rediscover their deep love for each other.

 In the Uzcátegui mansion, Adolfo resides with his wife, Irene (Rosalinda Serfaty), their daughters, Perla (Juliet Lima) and Patricia (Rosanna Zanetti), their son-in-law, Octavio Valladares (Adrián Delgado) - Patricia's ambitious and cunning husband - and Sara (Fedra López), Adolfo's sister-in-law and a wicked widow.
 Sara has always despised Irene due to her unrequited love for Adolfo.
 Sara and her equally malicious son, Julián (Daniel Martínez Campos), live in the Uzcátegui mansion as well.

 Natalia secures a job as a maid in the Uzcátegui mansion, and when Adolfo sees her, he falls deeply in love with her because she bears a striking resemblance to Paulina, his deceased first wife and Natalia's mother.
 Determined to win her over, Adolfo becomes obsessed and goes to great lengths.
 He even forces Irene out of the house, leading her to lose her sanity.

 In Playa Esperanza, Natalia will also have to confront the gossip and rumors spread by Pasionaria (Dora Mazzone), a talkative woman who resides with her niece, Candy Mileidys (Gioia Arismendi), and runs the local bar, where most of the rumors in Playa Esperanza originate.

-Luis Manuel will need to overcome all these obstacles to find happiness with his beloved "Natalia del Mar."
+The main goal for Luis Manuel is to overcome all these obstacles to find happiness with his beloved "Natalia del Mar."